 Laptops or tablets are required to access program content on our Learning Management System.
 All CWC classroom courses feature free Wi-Fi and power.

-CWC courses have met the HR Certification Institute's criteria to be pre-approved for recertification credit.
-CWC also is recognized by SHRM to offer Professional Development Credits for SHRM-CP® or SHRM-SCP®.
+Many CWC courses have met the HR Certification Institute’s criteria to be pre-approved for recertification credit.
+CWC is also recognized by SHRM to offer Professional Development Credits for SHRM-CPSM or SHRM-SCPSM

 Recording devices are not permitted.
 Please contact the CWC Program Team in advance regarding auxiliary aids or services.